 After an evaluation has been done on the company, the next action item is de-risking the company.
 This can be as simple as adopting a written contingency plan to document how core business function will be performed if key personnel are absent.
 De-risking should focus on numerous value factors related to personal motivation, business operations, industry and market conditions, and financial/economic conditions.
 There are multiple rounds of de-risking in different target areas.

 Driving the Direction

 After de-risking, focus moves to governance and team building.
 Having the owner focus their work energy on the business, not in the business.
 Building a core management team to effectively run and manage the business is essential for the owner to be able to step away from the company and everything continue to run smoothly.

 Focusing on the business requires analyzing current efficiency and system improvements and using this data to drive a growth strategy.
 With an idea of current performance and a future growth strategy in place, you can focus on creating the business culture that will help drive the focus and direction of the company.

-Remember, exit planning is an entire process which takes place over several months, or even years.
+Remember, business transition planning is an entire process which takes place over several months, or even years.
 It is not a one-time event.
-An exit strategy is essentially a business strategy, and creating a master plan that focuses on each category of the business owner’s life is the key.
+A business transition plan is essentially a business strategy, and creating a master plan that focuses on each category of the business owner’s life is the key.
 A team approach will help focus on enterprise value and de-risk the company, creating peace of mind and ultimately driving positive outcomes for everyone.

-Read part two of the Exit Planning Process: Preparing Personal Finances.
-Learn more about Anders Exit Planning Services, or contact an Anders advisor to discuss how to develop your succession plan.
+Read part two of the Business Transition Planning Process: Preparing Personal Finances.
+Learn more about Anders Business Transition Planning, or contact an Anders advisor to discuss how to develop your succession plan.